Fraunhofer-AISEC/gallia/docs/uds/scan_modes.md

 ## Reset Scan

-The ECU reset scan is assesses the resilience of an Electronic Control Unit (ECU) against various reset commands.
+The ECU reset scan assesses the response of an Electronic Control Unit (ECU) to various reset commands.
 It systematically probes the ECU with different reset sub-functions to gauge its response and identify potential vulnerabilities.

+It iterates and sends UDS requests `11 01` to `11 7F` and identifies the responses.
+If the response was positive (`51 xx`), it assumes the reset was successful.

 ### Key Features